jphong125/stellaapic/Writerside/topics/Create-FreeRound.md

 # Create FreeRound

 ## Overview
-Using this method, the operator can create a new free round bonus with the Stella system.<br/> In case of network failure, the operator can send a repeated free round creation request.<br/>
+Using this method, the operator can create a new free round bonus with the Kyren system.<br/> In case of network failure, the operator can send a repeated free round creation request.<br/>
-The Stella system will not create a new FR bonus if there is an active FR bonus with the same bonus code.
+The Kyren system will not create a new FR bonus if there is an active FR bonus with the same bonus code.

 **Expiration date is mandatory.
 It should be sent as timestamp in seconds, and the bonus validity period must not be longer than 30 days.**